Oskar Fürst

-Oskar Fürst (born 10 March 2000) is a Polish professional footballer who plays as a winger for III liga side Unia Solec Kujawski.
+Oskar Fürst (born 10 March 2000) is a Polish professional footballer who plays as a winger.

 Career

 Club career

 Fürst started his career at Zawisza Bydgoszcz, but later joined the academy of Pogoń Szczecin in July 2016, having attracted attention from the club after he scored against Pogoń Szczecin in the youth ranks.
 During his time in Pogoń Szczecin, he played alternately for the U-19 team as well as the reserve team, which played in the III liga.
 However, he never made his debut for the first team before his departure in the summer of 2019.

 On 2 July 2019, Fürst moved to Polish I liga club Wigry Suwałki, where he signed a two-year contract with a one-year extension option.
 He made his debut for the club on 27 July 2019 against Chojniczanka Chojnice in the I liga. after playing only seven matches (129 minutes) during the first six months, he was loaned out to Znicz Biała Piska in January 2020 for the rest of the season.
 After returning to Wigry, who incidentally were relegated to the II liga for the 2020–21 season, he was only used in four games, which is why he left the club at the end of the year.

 In January 2021, Fürst returned to his boyhood club, Zawisza Bydgoszcz.

 On 4 August 2022, he moved to another III liga side, Unia Solec Kujawski.